nearform/udaru/README.md

 [![coveralls][coveralls-badge]][coveralls-url]
 [![snyk][snyk-badge]][snyk-url]

+Udaru is a policy based authorization module that can be used as an Policy Based Acess Control mechanism.
+It supports Organizations, Teams and User entities that be used to build the access model.
+The policies attached to these entities define the 'Actions' that can be performed by an entity on various 'Resources'.

-Udaru is a policy based authorization module that can be used to add permissions to 'actions' and 'resources'.
-Udaru supports 'organizations', 'teams', and 'users'; policies can be created for each.
-Udaru can be used as a stand-alone module , or as a stand-alone server or Hapi plugin.
+Udaru can be used as a stand-alone module, as a stand-alone server or as an Hapi plugin.
 This repository contains the code for all three running configurations.

+A detailed explanation on how the Udaru authorization system is structured and the terms and elements used to define the authorization system ca be found in the [Authorization Introduction][] document.

+A description on how the internals of the authorization system are implemented can be found in the [Authorization Tech Spec][].

 ## Install
 To install via npm,